Brandon Matthews played well enough to make the U.S. Open - again.

 Between rounds, Matthews found himself sitting in 22nd place out of the 80 golfers — the top four players would advance to the U.S. Open.
 However, the field would begin to come back to him, eventually leading him to have a chance to make up some ground.

 Matthews started on the 10th hole at Century in his second round.
-After making par in his first five holes, Matthews reached the par-5 15 in two.
+After making par in the first five holes, Matthews reached the par-5 15 in two.
 He two-putted for a birdie to put himself at 1-over for the tournament.
-At that time, he was just a shot out of one of the top four spots.
+At that time, he was just a shot away from one of the top four spots.

 On No. 1, a bad lie in the rough led to a lay up on the par 4, leading to bogey.
 On the second hole, Matthews found another bad lie, which ended in a three-putt.